rust-lang/rfcs/text/0000-debugger-visualizer.md

 This attribute will embed the contents of the debugger script so that it will not need to reference a file in the search path.
 This has proven to be a more reliable route than depending on file paths which can be unstable at times.

-The `CrateRoot` type would need to be updated to account for debugger visualizer files for crates within the dependency graph.
-The `CrateRoot` would contain the field, `debugger_visualizers: Lazy<[DebuggerVisualizerFile]>`.
-The new type `pub struct DebuggerVisualizerFile` will be created to ensure the contents of a debugger visualizer file can be serialized and stored in the crate metadata.

 There are a couple of reasons why the contents of a visualizer file passed into rustc will be serialized and encoded in the crate metadata.